 Multidisciplinary team expertise

-• Assess the need
+• Assessing the need for a cochlear implant

-• Confirm candidacy
+• Confirming candidacy

-• Select a device
+• Selecting a device

-• Implantation surgery
+• Providing implantation surgery

-• Patient and family education
+• Providing patient and family education

 Support Groups